 I first started training with kettlebells in 2004 but just used them on and off as an accessory training tool to supplement my barbell work.
 Along comes the pandemic in 2020 and all the gyms we closed.
 Now as both an athlete and a trainer I had to get creative with the few tools I had available.

-This approach brought an increase in overall work capacity, better whole-body integration, and a noticeable decrease in body fat without appreciably change our diet.
+This approach increased overall work capacity, better whole-body integration, and a noticeable decrease in body fat without appreciably changing our diet.
 Additionally, we were better at our sports of rock climbing and hiking.
 Another bonus of the program is that I wasn't feeling the beaten-up joints that come with heavy barbell training.

 This led me to look closely at the demands of our sports and how to optimize our training with the tools we had.
 Most kettlebell exercises work the whole body rather than isolate muscles like traditional body-building style workouts.
 This helps improve athletic movement rather than just making you strong at certain exercises.

-Since the start of the pandemic, we have now bought a number of other kettlebells so we have from 12-28 Kg.
-This allows us to optimally load multiple movements and keep progressing.
+Since the start of the pandemic, we have bought several other kettlebells, so we have from 12-32 Kg.
+This allows us to load multiple movements and keep progressing optimally.

-For the outdoor athlete who wants to optimize work capacity, strength, injury resistance, and time, I think kettlebells combined with resistance bands, a pull-up bar, and a suspension trainer like gymnastic rings or TRX are the optimal tools.
-This applies especially if you train at home as this gear takes up very little space and is relatively affordable.
+For the outdoor athlete who wants to optimize work capacity, strength, injury resistance, and time, I think kettlebells combined with resistance bands, a pull-up bar, and a suspension trainer like gymnastic rings or TRX are optimal.
+This applies especially if you train at home, as this gear takes up very little space and is relatively affordable.

-Forget having to get ready and head to the gym, kettlebell training can be done where ever you are.
-We work out in our home gym which is our living room, in the backyard or at the park.
-Whether we are workout out for an hour or just getting in a micro workout of a few sets of swings, we always have our training tools at hand.
-Our collection of kettlebells sits nicely against the wall in ascending order so if you didn't know any better it looks like some odd decoration.
+Forget getting ready and heading to the gym; kettlebell training can be done wherever you are.
+We work out in our home gym, our living room, in the backyard, or at the park.
+Whether working out for an hour or just getting in a micro workout of a few swings, we always have our training tools at hand.
+Our collection of kettlebells sits nicely against the wall in ascending order, so if you didn't know any better, it looks like some odd decoration.